 Before you get in the driver’s seat, double-check that it is in working order.
 The driver should first put on a seatbelt.
 Second, drivers must check both side and rearview mirrors and adjust if required.
 Also, know your blind spot and be attentive while driving.

 Being vigilant (rather than asleep or impaired) helps you to respond rapidly to possible issues, such as when the driver in the car ahead slams on the brakes at the last second.
 Alcohol and narcotics (including prescribed and over-the-counter medications) obviously impair a driver’s response time and judgement.
 Driving when drowsy has the same result and is a leading cause of accidents.
-Below are the safety tips for safe driving that should be practised by all new and experienced drivers.
+As a driver in the Construction Industry, you must ensure that you are an efficient and skilled driver who can transport heavy equipment and hazardous material without causing accidents or inconvenience for pedestrians.
+OSHA 30 Construction is an online training course that provides safe driving instruction and educates about potential site hazards and other relevant safety training topics such as fire protection and electrical safety.

 Starting: Indicators on the dashboard panel display the status of the gasoline, oil, and battery power.
 Most people who drive newer cars take these for granted, so it’s a smart idea to check these metrics any time before you start driving.

 Road Signals: Pay attention to and obey traffic signs on the sides of the road, such as speed brake ahead, speed limit 20 km, school zone, and etc.

 Driving Longer Trip: Take breaks and refresh yourself at regular intervals when driving a long distance.
 Long-distance driving can exhaust a person and trigger fatigue, which can impair reflexes and judgement.
 Do not attempt to drive further if a person is sleepy.

 Turning Vehicle: When turning, use the proper signs.
 Using the turning warning lights when turning left or right.
 To avoid having to cut through lanes, the individual must ensure that he or she is in the correct lane.
 A single action such as turning a vehicle can produces many injuries.